Penn-State-Microbiome-Center/KickStart-Workshop-2026/Day2-AmpliconR/day2_qiime2-workflow.md

 You've completed the full QIIME 2 workflow.
 From raw paired-end FASTQ files to differential abundance testing.
 Along the way you imported and quality-checked your reads, denoised them into ASVs with DADA2, built a phylogenetic tree, explored alpha and beta diversity, assigned taxonomy with two different reference databases, and used ANCOM-BC2 to pinpoint which taxa actually differ between groups.

 That's the same core pipeline used in real published microbiome studies; nice work getting through it today!

+If all the steps worked for you, you could copy the script `qiime_PE.slurm` to your directory, edit and run it using `sbatch` instead of doing it interactively.